 On the other hand, you need essentials.
 Everybody needs good sky backgrounds.
 A good way to start is to download our 25 sky backgrounds.

 Although it’s the most challenging, postproduction is a very important phase in our workflow where we put all our efforts (and hours) to treat each part of the image with respect and bring something different and distinctive rather.

 Now, how you can download this collection?

 Two options are available.

-Option 1: After you click on the “Download (it’s free)” button, our Dropbox Page will show up.
-This is the place from where you can grab all the files for free.
-To download the contents of an entire Dropbox folder, just click on the “Download” and then “Direct download” button to save the folder’s contents as a single, compressed ZIP archive.
+Option 1: After you click on the “Buy on Gumroad” button, our Gumroad Page will show up.
+This is the place from where you can grab the PSD file.
+Just click on “I want this” and follow the steps.

 Option 2: You can buy us a coffee and show some love.
 If you’re asking yourself “but why?” here is the good reason.
 Because every time you press the SUPPORT button and BUY us a coffee, a little buzzer goes off in our office.
 Our entire team can hear it, and when it goes off everyone starts going nuts in the most ridiculous ways possible.
 It’s our way of showing the gratitude and respect and love we feel for you.